Wise Online - View Week

-Let your attention move into the world around you, sensing how things are right now.
-Rather than react habitually/mechanically, be curious/open and respond naturally.
+Practice letting go of anything you cannot control in this moment.
+Focus on what you can control. i.e. your breathing, your response.
+Sense how things are right now.
+Rather than reacting habitually/mechanically, be curious/open and respond naturally.
 As best you can, bring this expanded awareness to the next moments of your day.
 You may even be surprised by what happens next after having created this pause…

 WEEKLY PRACTICE TASKS

 INFORMAL PRACTICE- Practice S.T.O.P/ Awareness of Stress Reactivity